CodingFrieda/Wildcard/README.md

 ## Description

+### What is Wildcard?

 Wildcard is similar to [Unsplash It](https://unsplash.it) and other placeholder services.
 The main difference is that Wildcard was built to be the self-hosted.
 You decide where to run it and which images it should serve.
 A simple REST API provides you with an access to all images placed in `images/`.
 Requesting specific or random placeholders in different sizes and variations (greyscaled, blurred or cropped) is just a matter of the URL.

+### Why Wildcard?

+I've used a lot of placeholder images on sites (front-ends without real content) I've built.
+My favorite placeholder service suddenly shut down and my front-ends started to look odd.
+I don't think it's necessary to depend on such a service, so I started to develop Wildcard as a self-hosted alternative.

 ## How to use